halfism/linhaojun857/README.md

 	return Bio{
-		"Educational experience":    "Sophomore, Department of Computer Science and Technology, Harbin University Of Science And Technology", "Currently learning":        "Java Go MySQL Redis Kafka MongoDB ElasticSearch", "Looking to collaborate on": "Java, Golang related projects", "Ask me about":              "Anything related to what I am currently learning", "The direction of efforts":  "Be an excellent programmer and create many meaningful open source projects", "Personal blog":             "https://www.linhaojun.top",
+		"Educational experience":    "Sophomore, Department of Computer Science and Technology, Harbin University Of Science And Technology", "Currently learning":        "Java Go MySQL Redis Kafka MongoDB ElasticSearch", "Looking to collaborate on": "Java, Go related projects", "Ask me about":              "Anything related to what I am currently learning", "The direction of efforts":  "Be an excellent programmer and create many meaningful open source projects", "Personal blog":             "https://www.linhaojun.top",